vorburger/opendaylight-bot/README.md

 ## How to run locally

+We would always encourage you to follow the following best practices for local development before pushing your enhancement into the master as a GitHub Pull Request.
+Do note, that pull requests with build failures will not be entertained.
+This way it will be more easier for us to review your pull requests.

+For local development see the following practices.

+Install Maven if you dont have it pre-installed .
+[See here](https://maven.apache.org)

 You need the Maven settings.xml from OpenDaylight to have Maven grab stuff from https://nexus.opendaylight.org instead of from https://repo.maven.apache.org/maven2.
 This is [described in the OpenDaylight documentation](http://docs.opendaylight.org/en/latest/developer-guide/developing-apps-on-the-opendaylight-controller.html),